-This is one way they cope with the affects of earthquakes, but another more simple way is by choosing the correct furniture inside their homes.
+This is one way they cope with the effects of earthquakes, but another more simple way is by choosing the correct furniture inside their homes.

-By sticking to only low profile furniture (including beds), you cut out the risk of further damage by having less things that could collapse and survive the shaking from earthquakes.
+By sticking to only low-profile furniture (including beds), you cut out the risk of further damage by having fewer things that could collapse and survive the shaking from earthquakes.
 This also ensures a faster and safer escape should they need to evacuate their homes.

 How do they sleep on the floor?